mawieg/Clicks-Maximizer/README.md

 |
 ├── clicks_maximizer.ipynb   <- Jupyter notebook containing the implementation of the
 |                               outlined algorithm together with some statistics and figures
-|                               summarizing the resulting optimal bids.
+|                               summarizing the resulting optimal bids
 │
-├── requirements.txt         <- The requirements file for reproducing the analysis environment.
+├── requirements.txt         <- The requirements file for reproducing the analysis environment
 ```

 ### Installing development requirements